Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: May 1st

-Established in 2013, the Joanne P. Hammes Scholarship Fund is administered by the American Montessori Society to support college students enrolled in AMS-affiliated degrees for early childhood or elementary education with $1,000.
-Tomorrow’s Montessori educators must be U.S. citizens or legal residents, have unpaid tuition, display teaching excellence, and show academic merit with a 2.5 GPA or better.
-Acceptable colleges would include CSU-East Bay, Xavier, Chestnut Hill, and Dallas Baptist.
+The Joanne P. Hammes Scholarship Fund is administered by the American Montessori Society.
+It supports college students enrolled in AMS-affiliated degrees for early childhood or elementary education with $1,000.
+Tomorrow’s Montessori educators must:

 Contact